Shad0wlife/DSP_AssemblerUI/README.md

  You can also decide whether you want to display the speed with which the device currently creates or consumes resources, or if you want to display the recipe speed for the device without impact of power and full or empty slots.

- Speeds can also be configured to show in an items/s scale instead of items/min.
+ Speeds can also be configured to show in an items/s scale instead of items/min, and can be configured to use 0 to 3 decimal places.

 ## Version History